Sufficientness postulates for measure-valued P\'{o}lya urn sequences: Introduction

-where the function $f_{n,j}$ depends on the sample $(X_1,\ldots,X_n)$ only by the number of observations $N_{n,j}:=\sumN\delta_{X_i}(\{x_j\})$ equal to $x_j$.
-A similar characterization due to \citep{hill1987} is discussed in Section \ref{section:results}.
-By Theorem 2.1 in \citep{zabell1982}, the function $f_{n,j}$ is linear in $N_{n,j}$; thus, \eqref{intro:equation:dirichlet:prediction} becomes a natural extension of \eqref{intro:equation:johnson_sufficientness} to more general spaces $\mathbb{X}$ (for a philosophical treatment of the issue, refer to \citep[][p.
-352]{zabell1997}).
-Similar considerations about the relevance of different pieces of sample information have led to sufficientness postulates for the two-parameter Poisson-Dirichlet process \citep{zabell1997}, Gibbs-type priors \citep{bacallado2017}, feature-sampling models \citep{camerlenghi2021}, neutral to the right priors \citep{walker1999}, and recurrent Markov exchangeable sequences \citep{zabell1995}.
+depends on the sample $(X_1,\ldots,X_n)$ only by the number of times $N_{n,j}$ that $j$ has been observed in the past.
+By Theorem 2.1 in \cite{zabell1982}, any exchangeable process with predictive distributions \eqref{intro:equation:johnson_sufficientness} has a Dirichlet distribution prior (see also Proposition \ref{result:k-color} in Section \ref{section:results}).
+Similar considerations about the relevance of different pieces of sample information have led to sufficientness postulates for the two-parameter Poisson-Dirichlet process \cite{zabell1997}, Gibbs-type priors \cite{bacallado2017} and feature-sampling models \cite{camerlenghi2021}.
+Sufficientness postulates have also been proposed for neutral to the right priors \cite{walker1999} and recurrent Markov exchangeable sequences \cite{zabell1995}.

-In this work, we consider an extension of the sufficientness postulate \eqref{intro:equation:dirichlet:prediction}, where the information from each past observation is not necessarily binary.
-This is achieved by replacing the Dirac measure $\delta_x$ in \eqref{intro:equation:dirichlet:prediction} with a general probability measure $R_x$ on $\mathbb{X}$, so that